moomoofarm1/psyAITools/README.md

 # psyAITools
-A(n) awesome tool collections of AI in psy and psy in AI.
+A(n) awesome tool collections of AI in psy and psy in AI by the magnificent science community and me.